igor-lirussi/Sideshooter-Game-Python/README.md

 ### Useful Resources

-For starting and the game loop: http://pygametutorials.wikidot.com/tutorials-basic
+For starting, and to understand the game loop: http://pygametutorials.wikidot.com/tutorials-basic

-Design patterns (but uses tyles) https://www.patternsgameprog.com/series/discover-python-and-patterns/
+Design patterns and games in Python https://www.patternsgameprog.com/series/discover-python-and-patterns/

-A complete Guide
+A complete Guide on Pygame and Python https://coderslegacy.com/python/pygame-tutorial-part-3/
- https://coderslegacy.com/python/pygame-tutorial-part-3/

-Physics with spheres and radious collider http://www.youtube.com/watch?v=7AKatTpNSNQ&list=PLE3D1A71BB598FEF6
+Physics with spheres and radius collider http://www.youtube.com/watch?v=7AKatTpNSNQ&list=PLE3D1A71BB598FEF6

 Sentdex calculates box boundaries (but only vertical)